X

 What are the Standard issues in JIRA?

 The primary aim of this Jira ticketing tool is to get informed about issues with the infrastructure.
-Actually, for good starting points, they don’t have the problems like customer complaint tickets, software malfunctions.
+Actually, for good starting points, they don’t have problems like customer complaint tickets, or software malfunctions.
 Instead, they can track almost everything such as Jira to track CVs.

 In fact, Jira comes with four standard issues.